open-eid/SiVa/docs/siva/qa_strategy.md

 There are different test environments for quality assurance, depending on the nature and aim.

-  1. TravisCI environment for public - Platform: Linux
+  1. TravisCI environment for public CI - Platform: Linux
-  2. Test environment for test and performance test - Platform: Linux
+  2. Test environment for local test and load test - Platform: Linux

 Instructions how to set up test enviroment and run tests together with more info can be found in [SiVa GitHub page](https://github.com/open-eid/SiVa)